The Ultimate Guide To Ecotourism In Panama

 There are 5 comarcas indígenas (indigenous provinces) in Panama.
 There is the Comarca Emberá-Wounaan in Darien Gap in the south of the country and Guna Yala, which consists of a large territory and archipelago across the central mountain range to the northeast of Panama City.

-The largest comarca is the Ngäbe-Buglé Comarca in the Bocas Del Toro area in the northeast of the country.
+The largest comarca is the Ngäbe-Buglé Comarca in the Bocas Del Toro archipelago and the Talamanca Mountains in the northeast of the country.

 The Tropical Flora and Fauna